sinaro/prs-training-uio/README.md

         ($4=="G" && $5=="C") || \
         ($4=="C" && $5=="G")) {print}' |\
     gzip > AN_basegwas.QC.gz
-# After the ambigeous SNPs are dropped, we now have 6663432 SNPs.
+# After the ambigueous SNPs are dropped, we now have 6663432 SNPs.
 # Mismatching SNPs: this is taken care of by the program.
 The program also reports this in a file.
 # Check the presence of effect and non-effect allele.
 Here we have REF and ALT allele.
 If this was not directly mentioned, this should be asked from the GWA authors.
 Otherwise, the association will be in the opposite direction.
 # SNPs on sex chromosome.
-There are models that can use such information but we are working with automal SNPs.
+There are models that can use such information but we are working with autosomal SNPs.
 less AN_basegwas.txt | awk '{print $1}' | sort -n | uniq -c
 # Here you see you only have SNPs on autosomal chromosomes (ch 1-22).